-The Village of Perry has adopted a new, updated Comprehensive Plan on 9/21/15.
-You can view the complete plan on the link below the following two paragraphs.
+The Village of Perry developed and then adopted a new, updated Comprehensive Plan on September 21, 2015.

 What is a Comprehensive Plan?

 A Comprehensive Plan is a written document that outlines a community’s vision for the future along with a strategy or philosophy for how it will achieve that vision.
-In Perry, a Steering Committee is working with consultants to develop the comprehensive plan through a public and transparent process over the next several months.
-This will ensure that the adopted plan responds to the needs of our village over the next 10-15 years.
 Although the comprehensive plan is not a law, once it is adopted by the Village Board, all local laws (such as zoning) must be consistent with it.

 What can a Comprehensive Plan address?

-- Proposed means to implement goals, objectives and policies; and,
+Proposed means to implement goals, objectives and policies